| || member for 5 years, 11 months, 12 days|

-For Obits in the Johnson County Indiana and surrounding counties that are not included on memorials, or for deaths of people who do not have a known burial location, see this link:
+For Obits in the Johnson County Indiana and surrounding counties that are not included on memorials, or for obits of people who do not have a known burial location, see this link:

 THANK YOU to all of you who have posted the many old obits we have sent you.
 We have had many comments of appreciation from descendants.
 Some of these old obits told intimate and/or historical details about the person and those are very valuable to researchers.

 To all of you who will not post these old obits we send you, F/G has relaxed what they used to say about it and any obit dated before 1922 is in the PUBLIC DOMAIN and there is no copyright on them:

 NOTES - To view the photograph at full resolution and clarity, click on it to see the larger view.